-The Council has 48 elected members representing 27 wards within the Forest of Dean.
+From 2019, the Council has 38 elected members representing 21 wards within the Forest of Dean.
 There are also 41 parish Councils.
 Elections are held every four years, with the latest elections held in May 2019.
 Additional elections may arise from time to time if a councillor or parish councillor leaves office.